Tickets also include entry to Coming Home: Virginia Woolf by Vanessa Bell display

-As the former home of the Omega Workshops’ co-directors, artists Vanessa Bell and Duncan Grant, Charleston is a fitting setting for the exhibition.
+As the former home of artists Vanessa Bell and Duncan Grant, Charleston is a fitting setting for the exhibition.
 The House’s playfully painted interiors, brightly decorated furniture and embroideries make it the living embodiment of a Post-Impressionist inspired home.
 When Bell and Grant moved to Charleston in October 1916 they brought an array of Omega objects with them, and the exhibition will also include the tableware the Bloomsbury group ate with and the chairs they sat on.

-With generous loans from
+With generous loans from the V&A

 Informal reading and discussion group, exploring Bloomsbury texts and themes.
 First Sunday of every month.